JCMexplains/writing-for-success-2023/textbook.md

 > Chang (2008) pointed out that weight-bearing exercise has many potential
 > benefits for women.

-#### Multiple by the Same Author
+#### Multiple Works by the Same Author

 Your research may include multiple works by the same author.
+If they were published in different years, the distinction will be clear:

+> (Yang, 2015)
+>
+> (Yang, 2019)

-If the works were published in different years, a standard in-text citation will serve to distinguish them.
-If you are citing multiple works by the same author published in the same year, include a lowercase letter immediately after the year.
-Rank the sources in the order they appear in your references section.
-The source listed first includes an *a* after the year, the source listed second includes a *b*, and so on.
+If they were published in the *same* year, include a lowercase letter immediately after the year.

+> (Yang, 2009a)
+>
+> (Yang, 2009b)

+Assign the letters in the same order that the sources appear in your References section.

+Here is a longer example:

-Rodriguez (2009a) criticized the nutrition-supplement industry for making unsubstantiated and sometimes misleading claims about the benefits of taking supplements.
+> Rodriguez (2009a) criticized the nutrition-supplement industry for making unsubstantiated and sometimes misleading claims about the benefits of taking supplements.
 Additionally, he warned that consumers frequently do not realize the potential harmful effects of some popular supplements (Rodriguez, 2009b).

-**Tip**

-If you have not yet created your references section, you may not be sure which source will appear first.
-See Section 13.3 for guidelines---or assign each source a temporary code and highlight the in-text citations so you remember to double-check them later on.

 #### Works by Authors with the Same Last Name

-If you are citing works by different authors with the same last name, include each author's initials in your citation, whether you mention them in the text or in parentheses.
-Do so even if the publication years are different.
+If you are citing works by different authors with the same last name, include each author's initials in your citation.
+Do this even if the publication years are different.

 > J. S. Williams (2007) believes nutritional supplements can be a useful